I can’t lie to you.

 BlueTooth set-up has become way easier in the last few years, and these headphones are no different.

-You just have to turn the switch on the side of the headphones, and they’ll instantly become discoverable by your device.
+Similar to how you set up iLoud Micro Monitors which I explored in my guide, you just have to turn the switch on the side of the headphones, and they’ll instantly become discoverable by your device.

 How They Sound